 Travel Backpack Buying Guide - what to look for

-So when purchasing a travel backpack, there are a few things to consider.
+When purchasing a travel backpack, there are a few things to consider.
 Firstly, have a think about what you will be using the backpack for the majority of the time and how long it is going to be on your back.
-Are you requiring the backpack to be on your back for brief periods only, such as just to get through the airport terminal and to the taxi ramp, or the connecting bus and train?
+Are you requiring the backpack to be on your back for brief periods only, just to get through the airport terminal and to the taxi ramp, or the connecting bus and train?
 Or is it something you will be carrying around for longer times on your back?
-This is an important consideration, as some travelpacks come with a very basic harness system and others are made with a more sophisticated and comfortable harness, usually with a frame inside the pack.
+This is an important consideration, as some travel packs come with a very basic harness system and others are made with a more sophisticated and comfortable harness, usually with a frame inside the pack.

 Differences between a Travel Pack and a Hiking Backpack